greghunt/structured-markdown/README.md

 ## Missing Element

 We've introduced a "Sentence" level markdown element, not present in HTML or MD.
 A sentence is a discreet and very important semantic unit, since it composes all other larger order semantic elements.
 A paragraph is a collection of sentences, a heading is a collection of paragraphs, etc.

+## Incremental Parsing

+The parser is designed to be incrementally applied to a markdown text.
+It can be used to parse a markdown text from the beginning, or continue parsing from a given position.
+This is important if we want to make the structure "stateful" and not lose the state of any unmodified nodes.
+This is useful if we want to persist the nodes and they contain a reference ID.